 Keyword relevancy is more important than search volume.
 A high search volume for a keyword does not indicate that the keyword must be used.
 The tools only generate keywords that are related to the primary keyword.

 Your task is to choose only those that are relevant to your content.
 After all, it is read by the users and not the tool.
-Irrelevant keywords will make your readers confused and it isn’t any good for user experience.
+Irrelevant keywords will make your readers confused and it isn’t any good for the user experience.

 5. Page Rarely Rank For A Single Keyword Alone